torik42/YaLafi/editors/VIM.md

 We shortly describe important points of the different interfaces to Vim.
+Most important are "Plain Vim", VimTeX, and ALE.
+Plugins vim-grammarous and vim-LanguageTool might be less significant.

 ## "Plain Vim"
 We use the Vim compiler interface, [see README](../README.md#plain-vim).
 The compiler file for Vim is